chairleague/hots-rules/README.md

 [View Map Pool Here](https://www.chairleague.com/maps/enabled)

+Each map may only be played (1) time per series.

 Study up, hone your strats, and be ready to throw down on these battlefeilds during your preferred night of Chairleague action.

 ### Substitutions